 Most chickens dislike walking in snow, but will venture out into a clear or shoveled area.
 Some chickens will brave the snow voluntarily, but don’t try to force, cajole, encourage or bribe them into going outside.
 Allow them the opportunity to wander out by leaving the door to a protected run open, but let them decide where they want to spend their time.

-When temperatures are extreme (double-digits below zero) and/or are accompanied by precipitation and/or wind, chickens should be confined to a completely winterized and covered run.
-Extreme cold in addition to wind/snow/rain puts chickens, even cold-hardy breeds, at risk for frostbitten feet, combs and wattles.
+When temperatures are extreme (double-digits below zero) and/or freezing temps are accompanied by precipitation and/or wind, chickens should be confined to a completely winterized and covered run.
+Extreme cold in addition to wind/snow/rain puts chickens at risk forfrostbitten feet, combs and wattles.
 My New England flock appreciates a spacious run protected from the elements when it’s dangerously cold outside.

 MISCELLANEOUS WINTER PREP TIPS

 Clean It: The chicken coop and run should be deep-cleaned in autumn.
 Remove everything that is not permanently affixed and clean it well.
-Unless the deep litter method or sand are being used as coop litter, all of the bedding and nest box material should be replaced.
+Unless the deep litter method or sand are being used as coop litter, all of the litter and nesting material should be replaced.

 Secure It: Autumn cleaning is a good time to re-assess the coop and run for breaches in security.
 Hardware cloth should be intact on windows and the run.
 Any hole bigger than 1/2 inch is a potential portal for predators and pests.
 Chicken wire should be replaced with hardware cloth Many predators can tear through chicken wire with ease.